Overview

 You can apply for the Student Success Scholarship if you:

-- are a fully enrolled, full or part-time, undergraduate student,
+- are fully enrolled,

-- are paying a tuition fee of £9,250 or the part-time equivalent – this can be self-funded or through a student loan,
+- are paying a 2025/26 tuition fee of £9,535, or the foundation year fee of £5,760, or the part-time equivalent (this can be self-funded or through a student loan),

-- have been means tested by a UK student funding body, such as Student Finance England,
+- have been means tested by a UK student funding body (such as Student Finance England),

-- have a household income of £62,343 or less, and
+- have a household income of £62,377 or less, and

 Although you need to be means tested, you do not have to take out a maintenance loan to be eligible.
 If you cannot be means tested, please let us know by contacting Hallam Help.